 Drink tea from licorice after a meal, and thus stimulate digestion.
 It should also be effective in gastric diseases (inflammation, ulcers).

-Prepare a licorice tea from the roots.
-Take a half of teaspoon or one teaspoon of dried roots (or licorice powder) and pour a cup of boiling water over them.
-Cook for five to ten minutes.
-You can drink up to three cups of tea per day after a meal.
+Prepare a drink from the roots.
+Take half of the teaspoon or one teaspoon of dried roots (or licorice powder) and pour a cup of boiling water over them.
+Cook for 5-10 minutes.
+You can drink up to 3 cups of tea per day after a meal.

 Mallow is a plant that has a lot of mucus and it can protect your stomach.
-The mallow roots contain up to 35% of mucus, which decomposes on glucose and xylose during the hydrolysis process.
-They also contain a lot of starch, pectin, sucrose, flavone glycosides, amino acids, fatty acids, malic acid, tannins and phosphorus.
+Its roots contain up to 35% of mucus, which decomposes on glucose and xylose during the hydrolysis process.
+They also contain a lot of starch, pectin, sucrose, flavone glycosides, amino acids, fatty acids, malic acid, tannins, and phosphorus.